 BOYCOTT OF THE MONTH

-Hyundai has decided that for the 2013 model year most, if not ALL of its models would come standard with high beam DRLs.
+Nissan has decided that for the 2018 model year most, if not ALL of its models would come standard with excessively bright LED DRLs.
 This isn't about safety, folks (see below), it's about a cheap gimmick.
-If Hyundai were truly concerned about safety, they would read the reports about DRL ineffectiveness in the US and choose not to implement them.
+If Nissan were truly concerned about safety, they would read the reports about DRL ineffectiveness in the US and choose not to implement them.
 Instead, they enable the most glaring and cheapest DRL solution.
-When shopping for a new vehicle, drive past the Hyundai dealership.
+When shopping for a new vehicle, drive past the Nissan dealership.

 NHTSA FINDS NO SIGNIFICANT BENEFIT FOR DRLS